Call

 The ADA requires that employers provide reasonable accommodations to qualified employees who have a disability unless it would pose the company an undue hardship.
 A qualified employee under the ADA is someone who has the necessary skills, degrees, and experience for the position and who can perform its essential functions with or without an accommodation.

 Similarly, the CFEHA also requires that employers provide reasonable accommodations to qualified employees, who have a medical condition that prevents them from performing the job’s essential functions.
-California requires the employer engage in a timely and good faith interactive process with employees seeking reasonable accommodations.
+California requires the employer to engage in a timely and good-faith interactive process with employees seeking reasonable accommodations.

 A “reasonable accommodation” in California is any change that would allow the employee or job applicant to perform essential job functions.
 California employers must provide reasonable accommodations unless doing so would produce an undue hardship.
 State law defines undue hardship as requiring significant difficulty or expense.